Kerisik

 Toasted coconut flesh is pounded to an oily paste to make kerisik.

-Kerisik (Jawi: كريسيق), also known as ambu-ambu in Minangkabau and kelapa gongseng in Indonesian, is a condiment or spice made from grinding toasted and grated coconut used in cooking among the Malay and Minangkabau communities of Indonesia, Malaysia and Singapore.
-It is sometimes referred to as coconut butter.
+Kerisik (Jawi: كريسيق), also known as ambu-ambu in Minangkabau and kelapa gongseng in Indonesian, is a condiment made from toasting and grinding grated coconut, used in cooking among the Malay and Minangkabau communities of Malaysia, Indonesia (especially West Sumatra), and Singapore It is sometimes referred to as coconut butter.
 It can be made at home as a byproduct of extracting coconut milk or bought ready made.
-Kerisik is used in dishes such as kerabu salads, nasi ulam, gulai and especially rendang as a gravy thickener.
+Kerisik is used in dishes such as kerabu salads, nasi ulam, gulai and especially rendang as a gravy thickener and to improve seasoning.

-Kerisik means "dry" in Malaysian in the sense of dry leaves or grated coconut.
 Fresh kerisik can be easily made from fresh coconut which is grated and sautéed on low heat, then ground in a mortar and pestle.
 Dried grated coconut can also be used, however, the resulting paste is not as fragrant.
 Pre-made kerisik can develop an unpleasant smell.

 It is not easily found outside Indonesia, Malaysia and Singapore, and will most likely only be found in Asian specialty food shops outside of these countries.

+Etymology

+Kerisik means "dry leaves" in both Malaysian and Indonesian.
+In Malaysian but not Indonesian, it has a broader meaning of "dry and flaky", including dry grated coconut.